 A number of chemical compound categories are subject to reporting.
-See Table IIc for a listing of these EPCRA section 313 chemical categories.
-When preparing threshold determinations for one of these EPCRA section 313 chemical categories, all individual members of a category that are manufactured, processed, or otherwise used must be counted.
+See Table IIc for a listing of these EPCRA section 313 chemical categories.m When preparing threshold determinations for one of these EPCRA section 313 chemical categories, all individual members of a category that are manufactured, processed, or otherwise used must be counted.
 Where generic names are used at a facility, threshold determinations should be based on CAS numbers.
 For example, Poly-Solv EB does not appear among the reportable chemicals in Table IIa or IIb but its CAS number indicates Poly-Solv EB is a synonym for ethylene glycol mono-n-butyl ether, a member of the certain glycol ethers chemical category (code N230).
 For chemical compound categories threshold determinations must be made separately for each of the three activities.
-Do not include in these threshold determinations for a category any chemicals that are also individually listed EPCRA section 313 chemicals (see Table IIa or IIb) or chemicals that have been deleted from a category (e.g., a class of copper phthalocyanine compounds has been deleted from the copper compounds category).
+Do not include in these threshold determinations for a category any chemicals that are also individually listed EPCRA section 313 chemicals (see Table IIa or IIb).
 Individually listed EPCRA section 313 chemicals are subject to their own, individual threshold determination.